borntofrappe/borntofrappe/playground/Sections/Index/README.md

 # Blog Index

+Articles populating the blog page.

 ## Markdown

-The script populates the `main` element from the frontmatter presumed from a series of articles.
+The script populates the `<main>` element from the frontmatter presumed from a series of articles, describing the title, date and brief description.

 ```njk
 <article>